 When it comes to engagement, face to face meetings are the best.
 It is much easier to interact with a lecturer or trainer when everybody is in the same room.
 Moreover, they can in turn see the reaction of the audience or interpret better their questions, body language, or tone of voice.
 This is crucial to good communications.
 Who has never misinterpreted the tone of voice in a text message or an email before?
 Another issue virtual meetings raise is the tiredness they create.
 The media have even coined a term for it: “Zoom fatigue”.
 It is much more tiring to look at a screen for hours and know that you are being watched by multiple pairs of eyes.
 That does not happen in the normal setting of a meeting.
 That point is raised by Marissa Shuffler, an associate professor at Clemson University, in a BBC article: “When you’re on a video conference, you know everybody’s looking at you; you are on stage, so there comes the social pressure and feeling like you need to perform.
 Being performative is nerve-wracking and more stressful.”

-We understand that for some people travelling into the city or just taking public transports will still be daunting after lockdown is lifted.
-It is most likely than not that some social distancing rules will remain in place in venues like ours.
-For larger events, delegates could have to sit in several break out rooms for example.
+For larger events, delegates could sit in several break out rooms for example.
 They will still be physically attending the same meeting but the event will be streamed in different rooms.
 That is what we call hybrid events.
 And the good news is, they also allow for people who cannot or do not want to travel, to attend the meeting too.
 Hybrid events are available at Friends House, contact our Events team to find out more: 020 7663 1100 or email@example.com.
 This is the perfect compromise for a gradual return to events, as we have always known them.

 Did we convince you?
 Get in touch today or enquire now.